2024 CrowdStrike-related IT outages: Operating system design and antitrust enforcement

 Microsoft blamed a 2009 antitrust agreement with the European Union that they said forced them to sustain low-level kernel access to third-party developers.
-The document does not explicitly state that Microsoft has to provide kernel-level access, but says Microsoft must provide access to the same APIs used by its own security products.
+The document does not explicitly state that Microsoft has to provide kernel-level access and does not mention kernels at any point, but says Microsoft must provide access to the same APIs used by its own security products.
 The EU rejected the allegations.
 The European Commission spokesperson told Euronews that "Microsoft is free to decide on its business model.
 It is for Microsoft to adapt its security infrastructure to respond to threats in line with EU competition law.
 Additionally, consumers are free to benefit from competition and choose between different cybersecurity providers."

 The spokesperson also said that "the incident was not limited to the European Union and that Microsoft has never raised any concerns about security with the Commission either before or after the incident."

 In Linux, it is possible to use eBPF instead of kernel modules to program this type of software.

 Since macOS Catalina (2019), this type of software can use the Endpoint Security Framework instead of a kernel extension, and this approach has been gradually enforced on Apple systems.